Postgraduate routes to becoming a teacher

 The PGDE is treated the same as undergraduate degrees.
 The Students Awards Agency for Scotland (SAAS) pay fees for eligible Scottish and other non-UK EU residents.
 A small number of PGDE subjects qualify students for training bursaries.

 If you’re a PGCE student, you’re eligible for government funding.
 You may also be eligible for a training grant.
-The amount you receive depends on your subject (high-priority subjects such as Maths have more funding) and undergraduate degree classification.
+The amount you get depends on your subject (high-priority subjects such as Maths have more funding) and undergraduate degree classification.
 Tuition fee and maintenance loans are also available.

-The table below indicates university performance when it comes to postgraduate teacher trainee students finding employment as a teacher after graduating.
+The table below shows university performance when it comes to postgraduate teacher trainee students finding employment as a teacher after graduating.
 It shows the number of full-time PGCE/PGDE students together with the percentage of those students who found employment as a teacher six months after leaving (data from HESA 2016–17 Destination of Leavers from Higher Education survey).